harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D11
 Started with 10 days of JavaScript Challenge on HackerRank.
 Completed the Day 0,Day 1 and Day 2 challenges.
 While, I was on hackerrank, I also participated in Python(Basic) certification test and completed it successfully!

+### R1D12
+Continued with javascript practicing.
+Completed the course challenges and moved forward with 10 days of JS to 5th day.
+Unknowingly hit a problem of 8th day regarding regular expressions, but was able to solve it after several tries.